wilsonte-umich/umich-labs-template/README.md

 to date whenever you push or merge content changes into the 'main' branch.

-You can edit files directly within GitHub, or by cloning the repository to your local computer and editing and pushing changes from there.
+You can edit files directly within GitHub, or by cloning the repository to your local computer and editing and pushing changes from there (see below).

 ### Configure your new repository's basic information